 4. Send automated product recommendations

 After your customer purchases a product from you, it doesn’t have to be over yet.
-If you want to drive more engagement and sell more, send an automated email with product recommendations.
+If you want to drive more engagement and sell more, send an automated email with AI product recommendations.
 Serve your customers recommendations based on their previous actions and behaviour to bring them back to your store for more.

 How do you do it?
 First, you need to add a recommended product block while designing your email.